 2 British Columbia Ministry of Environment (2012).

-Alternative surface water management systems/structures may be proposed; however, all systems should meet the requirements identified in Table 4.1 unless otherwise recommended by a qualified professional.
+Alternative surface water/leachate management systems/structures may be proposed (i.e. storage tanks); however, all systems should meet the requirements identified in Table 4.1 unless otherwise recommended by a Qualified Professional.
+Regardless of the type of containment used for accumulated water, the HCSTF design should account for the accumulation of water in the soil treatment area prior to transferring to a water management system.

 Once an estimated total area for the HCSTF is known, the actual configuration will be determined during design and based on existing site topography.
 A single plot or multiple plots may be required.